 Living in North Carolina we are blessed to have the Great Smoky Mountains within easy reach for a weekend trip.
 Not only is it the most visited U.S. National Park, but it’s so huge it stretches across NC and TN.

-This weekend agenda for the North Carolina side of the Smoky Mountains only scratches the surface of this great park.
+This weekend itinerary for the North Carolina side of the Smoky Mountains only scratches the surface of this great park.
 You’ll need at least another full weekend to visit attractions on the Tennessee side, like Cades Cove.

 Entry to the Smoky Mountains and all activities mentioned in this guide are free.
 However, if you’re able, please consider supporting the amazing National Park Service by dropping a donation in one of the many boxes around the park.

 Day 1 - North Carolina, Great Smoky Mountains

 Start your weekend in the Great Smoky Mountains at the North Carolina – Tennessee border.
 With a 360-degree view from the highest peak in the Smokies, you can see for miles on a clear day from Clingmans Dome.

 The downside is that it’s a popular spot for both those visiting the Tennessee and North Carolina side of the Great Smoky Mountains.
 Go early as there’s not much parking.

 Enjoy the Overlooks of The Great Smoky Mountains